The Grovehill journey

 Submission of the Neighbourhood Plan under Regulation 15 represents the stage where Grovehill Future Forum effectively hands over the baton for the neighbourhood development plan to us.

-We are currently running a statutory six-week consultation under Regulation 16, with reference to the 'basic conditions' that the Neighbourhood Plan needs to meet.
+Under Regulation 16, we ran a statutory six-week consultation between 14 June and 28 July 2017 with reference to the 'basic conditions' that the Neighbourhood Plan needs to meet.
 These require that the plan:

 - Has regard to national policy and guidance from the Secretary of State